 “After 59 years, I finally like the person staring back at me in the mirror every day.
 I’m the old lady who takes care of her garden and her cats.”

 The humble BLgT sandwich ignited conversations and inspired the sharing of personal stories.
 Imagine seeing the BLgT campaign on the menu as a chef, line cook, dishwasher, server, community member, or patron walking in the door.
-In Oxford, Mississippi or Phoenix, Arizona or Wichita, Kansas or Missoula, MT or Louisville, KY.
-All states that lacked equal protections in 2015, and where you can still be fired for being LGBTQ in 2020.
+In Oxford, Mississippi or Phoenix, Arizona or Wichita, Kansas or Missoula, Montana or Louisville, Kentucky.
+All states that lacked equal protections in 2015, and where you can still be fired for being LGBTQ today.

 Many of the restaurants we worked with were chef-owned.
 These folks were our heartbeat, driving the campaign locally across the country, sparking connections all summer long.
 They made BLgT USA happen on the ground.
 Here are some of our favorite menus and signage: